The Northernmost City In The U.S. Is Located In Alaska, And It's Dark For 65 Days A Year

 What is the longest day in Utqiagvik during the year?

-The longest day is summer solstice.
 Solstice happens in June every year, usually on the 20th or the 21st.
 The date changes north of the equator depending on the orbital speed of Earth as it passes around the sun every year.
-Utqiagvik is actually known as “the land of the midnight sun,” and it’s a unique natural wonder that is absolutely stunning.
+Utqiagvik is known as “the land of the midnight sun,” and it’s a unique natural wonder that is stunning.
 During the summer, even though there are 24 hours of daylight, the temperatures stay relatively cool.
-The average warmest temperature during the month of July, its hottest month, is only 47 degrees Fahrenheit.
-In fact, the warmest temperature that Utqiagvik ever recorded was only 79 degrees Fahrenheit!
+The average warmest temperature during July, its hottest month, is only 47 degrees Fahrenheit.
+The warmest temperature that Utqiagvik ever recorded was only 79 degrees Fahrenheit!
 With five months of subzero temperatures in the winter, it should come as no surprise that the summer temperatures will be lower overall.
 However, to the residents of this small, incredible community, even 47 degrees Fahrenheit feels warm after a winter like that!